fbr600/rERR/README.md

 ## Examples
 Two different formats of data sets are allowed:
 * Event format data set (ef) - where each row represents an exposure event.
-* Wide format data set (wf) - where each row contain all the follow-up information of a subject, icluding times of exposures and doses      of exposures
+* Wide format data set (wf) - where each row contain all the follow-up information of a subject, icluding times and doses of exposures

 ### Using an event format data set as input cohort